ahuber21/coffee-grinder-scale/README.md

 * GUI using a small TFT and Adafruit libraries.
   * Introduced the concept of FPS to reduce flickering.
 * Configure two buttons for two pre-configured doses (grams).
+  * Including some logic to filter sporadic glitches and self-triggering
 * Fast, precise, responsive readout of ADS1232.
 * Confirm button press to avoid accidental starts.
 * Top-up logic to gradually converge to desired dose.